 The Natural History Mosaic (2012) (2016) This Mosaic exposed students to the wide range of ways to study the natural world.
 From in-class lectures and labs, through extensive field work, to careful museum visits and study, students were exposed to a multi-disciplinary and interdisciplinary set of questions and provisional answers.
 The Mosaic included trips to several Pennsylvania museums and to the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
 In the field, there were an array of outings in and around Pennsylvania, such as observing the management of the state's elk herd at close range, participating in the North American saw-whet owl-banding project and trapping turtles to study populations.
 (Faculty represented in Earth Sciences, Biology, and English; coursework counted in Biology/Environmental Science, Earth Science, a "W" for the writing course, and an independent study/research).

-The Mediterranean Migration Mosaic (2013) This Mosaic focused on migrations between Morocco, France and Spain, exploring the multiple and interacting identities embodied by individuals, communities, regions, and the nation-state.
+The Mediterranean Migration Mosaic (2013) (2016) These Mosaics focused on migrations between Morocco, France, Spain, and Italy exploring the multiple and interacting identities embodied by individuals, communities, regions, and the nation-state.
 We examined the creation of transnational communities, ethnic and religious tensions and cooperation, philosophical orientations to diversity, and social policy.
 Through oral histories, ethnographic, and survey research, multi-lingual research teams explored these dynamic interactions with a focus on labor and family migrations.
-Faculty: Susan Rose (Sociology and Community Studies Center) and Marcelo Borges (History), Nicoletta Marini-Maio (Italian and Film Studies).
+Faculty: Susan Rose (Sociology and Community Studies Center), Marcelo Borges (History), Nicoletta Marini-Maio (Italian and Film Studies).

 One-Course, Globally Integrated Mosaics with Winterim Research Trip (students pay a comprehensive program fee that covers expenses, eligible for financial aid):